 Requirements for dynamic layers

 The ArcGIS Server account must have at least read access to the dynamic workspaces that contain the data you want to dynamically add to the map service.
-To learn more about setting share and file permissions on your workspaces before publishing, see Make your data accessible to ArcGIS Server.
+To learn more about setting share and file permissions on your workspaces when publishing, see Making your data accessible to ArcGIS Server.

 For a full list of dynamic layer requirements and the functionality exposed by dynamic layers in a map service, see Supported functionality in map services.